 Dean's Tuition Scholarships are a very limited number of tuition scholarships awarded by the Kenneth P. Dietrich School of Arts and Sciences Office of Graduate Studies, typically for the final term of graduate studies.
 The primary criteria for such awards are financial need and academic achievement.
 Students with TA, TF, GSA, GSR, PROVISIONAL and SPECIAL graduate status are not eligible for these funds.
 Receiving TA, TF, GSA, or GSR support voids Dean's Tuition Scholarship.
 These scholarships cannot be provided for beginning students.
 Students who received a Dean's Tuition Scholarship previously are ineligible to receive it again except under special circumstances as discussed with Briea St. Clair.
 Priority is given to students who have exhausted all University of Pittsburgh and personal resources and who are required to be registered in order to receive a degree from the Dietrich School.
 This is a TUITION-ONLY SCHOLARSHIP; students are responsible for any other required fees.
-Please download the Fall 2019 Dean's Tuition Scholarship Application.
+Please download the Spring 2020 Dean's Tuition Scholarship Application.
 Applications can also be obtained from departmental graduate administrators or from 5141 Sennott Square.
 In additional to completed applications, a letter of recommendation from the student's advisor is required in order to be considered for this scholarship.
 The letter should comment briefly on the student's academic achievements, progress toward degree, anticipated completion and graduation dates, and financial need.
 Completed applications and letters of recommendation should be sent to the Dietrich School Office of Graduate Studies, 5141 Sennott Square.

 Federal Work Study